 - What if my business circumstances change?

-This section covers payment options, information about what is in an invoice pack, when you will receive your invoice pack, what to do if you don’t agree with your invoice and what happens if you don’t pay your invoice on time.
+This section covers payment options, information about your invoice pack, when you will receive your invoice pack, what to do if you do not agree with your invoice and what happens if you do not pay your invoice on time.

 ACC has products designed to suit your business that ensure you and your employees are covered if there is an injury.

 We offer a number of ways you can reduce levy payments by working to reduce risks in the workplace.